Microlocal Analysis of Quantum Fields on Curved Spacetimes

 and we denote by

 its sesquilinear extension.

-Let us formulate the version of Prop. \ref{prop5.1} in the real case, which follows from Prop. \ref{prop3.1}. \begin{proposition} A map $\omega_{2}: \coinf(M; \rr)\to \cD'(M; \rr)$ is the two-point function of a quasi-free state for the real Klein-Gordon operator $P$ iff:
+Let us formulate the version of Proposition \ref{prop5.1} in the real case, which follows from Proposition \ref{prop3.1}. \begin{proposition} A map $\omega_{2}: \coinf(M; \rr)\to \cD'(M; \rr)$ is the two-point function of a quasi-free state for the real Klein-Gordon operator $P$ iff

 \end{proposition}